 As with all ancient sites in Greece, there is of course a myth attached to its creation!

-In the case of Vravrona, the myth centers around Iphigeneia, the daughter of King Agamemnon.
+In the case of Vravrona, the story from Greek mythology centers around Iphigeneia, the daughter of King Agamemnon.
 There are many different versions of the tale, but the one written by Euripides (Iphigenia in Tauris) is the one connected with the sanctuary.

 Long story short: Iphigeneia was a Priestess of Artemis.
 There was a long complicated plot.
 In the end, and after many adventures, Athena sends Iphigenia to the sanctuary of Artemis at Brauron where she is to be the priestess until she dies.